What is a brain tumour?

 Secondary brain tumours spread to the brain from cancer cells in other parts of the body such as breast cancer cells or lung cancer cells.

-If you want information on brain tumours in children, please see our booklet: Helping Hand – A guide for parents of children with a brain tumour.
+If you want information on brain tumours in children, please see our booklet: Brain and spinal cord tumours in children

 What is the brain?